rivermont/spidy/docs.md

 It helped me understand how a web crawler should run, and is just a good article in general.

-# Errors
+# Classes
-This section lists the custom Errors and Exceptions in `crawler.py` that may be raised throughout the code.
+This section lists the custom classes in `crawler.py`.<br>
+Most are Errors or Exceptions that may be raised throughout the code.

 ## `HeaderError` - ([Source](https://github.com/rivermont/spidy/blob/master/crawler.py#L50))
 Raised when there is a problem deciphering HTTP headers returned from a website.